PHP syntax and semantics: Closures

+PHP

 Generators

 Using generators, we can write code that uses foreach to iterate over a dataset without having to create an array in memory, which can result in memory overhead or significant processing time for generation.

 Objects

 Basic object-oriented programming functionality was added in PHP 3.
 Object handling was completely rewritten for PHP 5, expanding the feature set and enhancing performance.
 In previous versions of PHP, objects were handled like primitive types.
 The drawback of this method was that the whole object was copied when a variable was assigned or passed as a parameter to a method.
 In the new approach, objects are referenced by handle, and not by value.
 PHP 5 introduced private and protected member variables and methods, along with abstract classes and final classes as well as abstract methods and final methods.
 It also introduced a standard way of declaring constructors and destructors, similar to that of other object-oriented languages such as C++, and a standard exception handling model.
 Furthermore PHP 5 added Interfaces and allows for multiple Interfaces to be implemented.
 There are special interfaces that allow objects to interact with the runtime system.
 Objects implementing ArrayAccess can be used with array syntax and objects implementing Iterator or IteratorAggregate can be used with the foreach language construct.
 The static method and class variable features in Zend Engine 2 do not work the way some would expect.
 There is no virtual table feature in the engine, so static variables are bound with a name instead of a reference at compile time.